Please ensure Javascript is enabled for purposes of website accessibility Faculty | History and Philosophy | University of West Florida

 Biography

-Dr. Erin Stone, department chair and associate professor of Latin American history teaches Atlantic, Latin American and Indigenous history.
+Dr. Erin Stone, department chair and professor of Latin American history teaches Atlantic, Latin American and Indigenous history.

 A summer trip to Lima and Cuzco, Peru, gave Stone the window of opportunity to explore indigenous architecture and artifacts, but most importantly, the experience inspired her to pursue graduate studies in Latin American history.
 In particular it centered her interests on indigenous/Spanish relations during colonization.
 First, she turned to the conquest of the Caribbean and the rise/impact of the indigenous slave trade while completing her PhD at Vanderbilt University studying under Jane Landers.Her eight years of research in Spain, the Dominican Republic, Colombia, and Puerto Rico (funded by multiple research grants including the Fulbright Hayes) reached its fruition in her first manuscript published in June 2021 by the University of Pennsylvania Press entitled Captives of Conquest: Indigenous Slavery in the Early Modern Spanish Caribbean.
 She has also contributed scholarly essays to The Americas: A Quarterly Review of Latin American History, The Journal of Ethnohistory and the Encyclopedia of Latin America.